lhy11009/aspectLib/README.md

 (todo) fix the change_plate_ages test, there is still a temperature discontinuity in the prescribing-temperature corner region.

+#### Explain the json file inputs:

+Below is an example of json file used for creating cases, one can always run this command to see the description for each entry.

+	Lib_TwoDSubduction0_Case -h

+Every option is assigned as key and value.
+Together they are related with either a variable in the prm file or a defined function to change multiple parameters at the same time.
+For example, the "Include fast first step" option would actually copy the prm file, change the option of "End time" to 0.0, solver scheme to "No advection, No stokes" and dump this back to a file called "case_f.prm".
+The goal of this approach is to reduce the process of model setup to what we would mental address the task.
+Say, when we think of changing the geometry, normally we have to vary a lot of entries in the prm file, e.g. the function you are using for your initial temperature field, entries in your world builder file.
+But with this, we reduce it back to just change the option of geometry from box to chunk.

+	{
+		"base directory": "${ASPECT_LAB_DIR}/files/TwoDSubduction/210103",
+		"output directory": "${ASPECT_LAB_DIR}/.test/TwoDSubduction_cases",
+		"name": "peierls_test",
+		"Include fast first step": 1,
+		"geometry": "chunk",
+		"Potential temperature": 1573.0,
+		"boundary condition": {"model": "all free slip"},
+		"use world builder": 1,
+		"world builder":
+		{
+			"plate age method": "adjust box width",
+			"subducting plate":
+			{
+				"age trench": 40e6,
+				"sp rate": 0.05
+			},
+			"overiding plate":
+			{
+				"age": 40e6,
+				"transit": {"age": 20e6, "length": 700e3}
+			}
+		},
+		"Include peierls creep": 0,
+		"additional files": ["job_rome.sh", "job_high2.sh", "job_p-billen.sh"]
+	}

 ### Create new group